paralympics/sdms-user-guide/docs/participants/classification.md

 <figure>
     <img class="screenshot" src="_img/figures/4.7-classification-documentation-tab.png" alt="The important section of the Documentation tab">
-    <figcaption>Figure 4.7: The important section of the Documentation tab</figcaption>
+    <figcaption>Figure 4.7: The important section of the Files tab</figcaption>
 </figure>

-1. If you have any documents to upload, go to the Documentation tab of the relevant sport.
+1. If you have any documents to upload, go to the Files tab of the relevant sport.

 2. Click *Browse* in the Medical Form 1 row.